2020PB/police-brutality/reports/North Carolina.md

 Police fire repeatedly at man who is attempting to leave the protest with his hands up.
 After shooting several times, an officer runs up and strikes the man in the back of the head and throw him to the ground to make an arrest.
 Tear gas begins to fill the road as officers arrest him.

-tags: tear-gas, shoot, rubber-bullets, strike, beat, arrest, throw, shove, protestor
+tags: tear-gas, shoot, rubber-bullet, strike, beat, arrest, throw, shove, protestor

 id: nc-raleigh-5